 Cycling with hospital staff encourages hospital workers to cycle into work, primarily women who undertake low-paid shift work.
 Many of these workers are not confident riding bikes and either do not know how or have not ridden for a very long time.
 This project can help bring the benefits of cycling into their lives, such as free and sustainable transport, and health and wellbeing benefits.

 Bikes and equipment should be provided to the participants as they are learning to ride, however they should be encouraged to buy their own bikes, or use Santander bikes, as they become confident enough to cycle to work on their own.
-Project equipment will stay with the hospital, so as to be ready for a new group of participants.
+Project equipment will stay with the hospital to be ready for a new group of participants.
 Sessions can be held at the hospital, where bikes and equipment should be stored, so as not to dissuade users who are not ready for the road, and to make it easier for the hospital workers to attend the sessions.
 As the target group is primarily women, there should be a combination of female only, and mixed sessions.

 The legacy of this project comes from the participants becoming cycling ambassadors for their hospital, encouraging more and more people to cycle to work.
 They can extend this onto their patients as well, to further encourage health and wellbeing through cycling.

-Participants should be able to attend as many sessions as they like until they feel confident to ride on roads, and encourage others to ride themselves.
+Participants should be able to attend as many sessions as they like until they feel confident to ride on roads and encourage others to ride themselves.
 Sessions should last between 1-2 hours and be held once or twice a week (depending on the number of participants or hospitals) – the best time to do this is in the summer months.

 Target audience and engagement